What Is The Relationship Between Relative Humidity And Air Temperature

 This means that, in order to maintain a healthy relative humidity level, it is important to consider the air temperature.
 If the temperature is too high, the amount of moisture in the air will be too low and the relative humidity level will be too low; if the temperature is too low, the amount of moisture in the air will be too high and the relative humidity level will be too high.
 Keeping relative humidity and air temperature at optimal levels will help ensure a good indoor air quality.

-ALSO READ: Relationship Between Force Mass And Acceleration
+ALSO READ: Relationship Between Freedom And Equality

 Keeping relative humidity and air temperature at optimal levels will help ensure a good indoor air quality.